titumozammel/human-energy-economics/README.md

 HEE does **not** treat energy consumption itself as waste.

-The economic question is whether the Human Energy consumed produces sufficient **present value or legitimate future value**, while preserving the capacity required for subsequent execution.
+The economic question is whether Human Energy and Organizational Capacity consumed in execution produce sufficient present value or legitimate future value while preserving the capacity required for subsequent execution.

-> **Consumption is not inherently drain.**
+**Consumption is not inherently drain.**

 **Drain** concerns unnecessary depletion, impairment, diversion, or loss of capacity relative to the value created or legitimately expected.

 Similarly:

 - **Deficiency** concerns what is genuinely missing.
-- **Disconnection** concerns what exists but cannot work together.
+- **Disconnection** concerns what exists but cannot work together effectively.
 - **Constraint** concerns what exists but cannot be effectively mobilized or applied.
 - **Conversion Failure** concerns failure to convert sufficiently available, connected, and enabled capacity into intended action.